wtsi-ssg/simple-image-builder/README.md

 The files *variables.json* contains configuration variables required to build the image important variables are:-

 ### packer_username &  packer_password
-The username & password that will be burnt into the image as a default user
+The username & password that will be used in the image as a default user

 ### iso_url &  iso_checksum
 The URL of an ISO image to build against - this is used for virtualbox & vmware builds

 ### vm_pass
 The password to use to connect to the vmware build host

 ### extra_script
 An additional script to run to configure this image - this script must exist, if no additional customization is required this should be a "NOOP" script